CRM Software 360

 space

-With over 35,000 customers, a proprietary platform as a service, a vibrant AppExchange partner community and a marketing budget that knows no ends, Salesforce.com is the clear hosted Software as a Service CRM market share leader.
-This year's Gartner CRM analysis reveals that Salesforce.com is the third largest CRM solution overall (behind number 1 SAP and number 2 Oracle).
+With over 1 million user customers, a strong platform as a service (PaaS) play, a vibrant AppExchange partner community and a marketing budget that knows no ends, Salesforce.com is the clear hosted Software as a Service CRM market share leader.
+Gartner CRM analysis reveals that Salesforce.com is the third largest CRM solution overall (behind number 1 SAP and number 2 Oracle).

 space